psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 p24-30

-The reader of Early English should remember that words from the Norman-French, retaining much of their original pronunciation, have the accent on the last. syllable in such words as "hardy," "stature," and often on the last syllable of a participle, as " parting ;" also that syllables in such words were often distinctly pronounced, where in modern English they are run together, thus making three syllables of such a word as "cre-a-ture."
+The reader of Early English should remember that words from the Norman-French, retaining much of their original pronunciation, have the accent on the last syllable in such words as "hardy," "stature," and often on the last syllable of a participle, as " parting ;" also that syllables in such words were often distinctly pronounced, where in modern English they are run together, thus making three syllables of such a word as "cre-a-ture."
 In course of time the tendency of English accents upon syllables is to be transferred to an earlier one than that to which it first gave stress.
 In reading old verse we should place the accent where the measure tells us that it fell.
 The final e that represented old case-endings, &c., was usually sounded before a consonant, and dropped before a vowel.
-Except where errors of a copyist have marred the music, the most unpractised reader of an Early English poom who makes proper allowance for these differences will soon learn to preserve its rhythm.
+Except where errors of a copyist have marred the music, the most unpractised reader of an Early English poem who makes proper allowance for these differences will soon learn to preserve its rhythm.
 The pronunciation generally should be less slurred than it now is, and tend slightly to bring the vowel-sounds into accord with those of our neighbours over sea.

 SIR CLEGES.